ionic-team/ionic-react-test-utils/README.md

 ## waitForIonicReact

 This function waits for Ionic React to be fully initialized.
-Use this in tests that need to check the HTML as it will be rendered at runtime, where you aren't able to watch for specific elements to be loaded.
-For example, snapshot tests that should check a whole component without being tightly coupled to the markup.
+Use this in any test that renders Ionic components, to ensure the rendered markup has all classes etc. that Ionic adds at runtime.

 ```jsx
 import { render } from '@testing-library/react';